Tom-stack3/emoji_art/README.md

 # emoji_art
 A python program to generate Emoji art.
-The art is generated in a fixed width of 10 emojis, in order to be compatible with Whatsapp Messages.
+The art is generated in a fixed width of 10 emojis, in order to be compatible with WhatsApp Messages.

 **Functionalities:**
 1. Transform an Image into Emoji art.